1st ICCV Workshop and Challenge on Category-Level Object Pose Estimation in the Wild

 This workshop addresses the critical problem of category-level object pose estimation and its applications within complex robotic manipulation scenarios.
 Pose estimation, a fundamental challenge in both 3D computer vision and robotics perception, involves accurately determining an object's complete 6-degree-of-freedom (6DoF) pose, comprising its 3D rotation and translation.
 Our workshop specifically focuses on advancing category-level pose estimation methods under realistic and demanding robotic manipulation settings, particularly emphasizing articulated objects, dynamic environments with potential human-object interactions, and objects subject to severe occlusions and partial visibility.

-This track aims to benchmark current methods of category-level pose estimation using diverse, challenging datasets representative of real-world robotics scenarios.
-Participants will be encouraged to develop robust, generalizable, and computationally efficient algorithms.
-We will utilize existing large-scale benchmark datasets, such as PACE and Omni6DPose, together with our another curated dataset specifically collected for real-world robotic manipulation scenarios with UR-5, including articulated objects, dynamic object-camera interactions, within-hand manipulation scenarios, and complex occlusions.
+This phase aims to benchmark current methods of category-level pose estimation using diverse, challenging datasets representative of real-world robotics scenarios.
+Participants will be encouraged to develop robust, generalizable, and computationally efficient algorithms using the Omni6DPose and PACE datasets.
+These datasets provide diverse object categories, challenging occlusion scenarios, articulated objects, dynamic object-camera interactions, within-hand manipulation scenarios, and realistic lighting conditions that push the boundaries of current pose estimation methods for robotic manipulation applications.

-The second track assesses the practical efficacy of pose estimation methods by integrating them directly into downstream robotic manipulation tasks.
+The second phase assesses the practical efficacy of pose estimation methods by integrating them directly into downstream robotic manipulation tasks.
 The 6DoF pose has been established as a reliable and invariant representation, significantly bridging the simulation-to-real-world transfer gap.
-In this challenge, we will employ the ManiSkill simulation environment, featuring tasks such as opening microwaves, drawer manipulation, pick-and-place operations, in-hand rotation, and water pouring.
-Participants will be provided with an oracle manipulation policy pre-trained using ground-truth 6DoF poses, achieving near-perfect performance.
-Competing methods will supply pose estimation inputs to this policy, and their performance will be directly measured through manipulation task success rates.
-Thus, higher accuracy in pose estimation is directly correlated with increased task success.
-We will also compare their inference speed as real-time performance is often a requirement for robotic manipulation.
+We will employ the ManiSkill simulation environment, featuring tasks such as opening microwaves, drawer manipulation, pick-and-place operations, in-hand rotation, and water pouring.
+Participants will use their Phase 1 trained models on Phase 2's test data, and their performance will be directly measured through manipulation task success rates.

 Call for papers

 We welcome submissions of full papers (up to 8 pages) and short papers (up to 4 pages), excluding references and appendices.
 All submissions must adhere to the ICCV 2025 format and will undergo peer review by domain experts.
-Accepted papers will be featured either as oral presentations or posters during the workshop.
+This is a non-archival track - accepted papers will be featured either as oral presentations or posters during the workshop without appearing in the official ICCV proceedings.
 Topics of interest include, but are not limited to:

 - Category-level 6D object pose estimation and tracking